SzBenedek2006/SzBenedek2006/README.md

 - Random stuff, that I won't even try to explain.

 ## Why am I doing this?
 I was always interested in computers.
 First in phones and tablets, then PCs and now IoT and servers too.
 But I always found them so restrictive and limiting.
 I hated when an important feature is missing or got removed for "security reasons"...
-Then I learnd that I have a different choice.
+Then learned that I have a different choice.
 Everyone can make a change in this world, including me, so I started learning programming.

 Started with python then bored by it's simple sintax, hiding the real complexity.
 After about a year has passed, I started again, this time with C, in the spring of 2023.
 It was school time, so I just progressed slowly with the basics.
 Writing a few "Hello world" programs with a few experiments with escape sequences here and there.
 You can see, I really liked the possibilities of the Linux terminal's CLI.